Factitial panniculitis - Skin

 The atypical distribution of the lesions will often suggest an exogenous origin.
 However, the wide range of possible causes and lack of reliable patient history make the diagnosis of FP difficult, sometimes requiring multiple admissions before the artificial nature of the lesions is discovered.

 Related topics: Factitial dermatitis, Factitial ulcer

 238884009 – Factitial panniculitis

 - α1-Antitrypsin deficiency-associated panniculitis – Hereditary; decreased α1-antitrypsin levels and atypical pulmonary function test results.

 - Erythema induratum (nodular vasculitis) – Tender erythematous or violaceous nodules usually found on posterior calves; Mycobacterium tuberculosis infection is a strongly associated trigger.

 - Erythema nodosum – Tender erythematous or violaceous nodules usually found on the anterior shins; lesions typically symmetrical, non-ulcerating, and associated with an underlying disease or systemic illness.

-- Lupus erythematous profundus (lupus panniculitis) – More common in adult women; look for multiple nodules / plaques on trunk, buttocks, and proximal extremities; resolved lesions have areas of scarring and atrophy; ANA positive in 70% of cases.
+- Lupus erythematosus profundus (lupus panniculitis) – More common in adult women; look for multiple nodules / plaques on trunk, buttocks, and proximal extremities; resolved lesions have areas of scarring and atrophy; ANA positive in 70% of cases.

 - Pancreatic panniculitis – Pancreatic lipolytic enzymes released into bloodstream secondary to pancreatitis; look for elevated serum amylase and lipase levels; focal calcification and "ghost adipocytes" on histology; patient severely ill.